BACK

 Forecast for The U.S. Housing Market

-Now that we’ve looked at the housing market in Kentucky, let’s zoom out a little bit.
+Now that we’ve looked at Kentucky's housing market, let’s zoom out a little bit.
 What about the U.S. housing market?
 What do you need to keep an eye on in the coming years?

 Hybrid work also impacts the housing market.
 This shift in work culture means suburbia will continue to grow.
 States like Texas, the Carolinas, Tennessee, and Florida should see continual growth.